deepfinery/training-studio/README.md

 - Deployment targets: EKS-hosted inference, downloadable container bundle, and S3 artifact storage.
 - Usage management (multi-tenant) with Cognito auth, billing hooks, and seat limits.

+### Latest additions
+- **Org-aware clusters and roles** – every authenticated request now resolves to an org (auto-provisioned on first login) with membership roles (`admin` vs `standard`).
+A managed `deepfinery-cluster` is seeded per org alongside customer-owned clusters, and admins can switch the default launch target from Settings.
+- **Pluggable training APIs** – the backend posts the shared `/train` payload to whichever cluster the user selects (DeepFinery Nemo/Meta/HF stacks or customer Kubernetes installs) and records job/billing state per cluster.
+- **Stripe billing + promo credits** – admins add cards/billing addresses/credits via the new Billing dashboard.
+DeepFinery-managed clusters charge a flat `$JOB_FLAT_RATE_USD` per run, while customer clusters are free up to `ORG_FREE_JOB_LIMIT` runs (promo credits stack on top).
+All launches require a card, even for free tiers, as enforced by the billing middleware.
+- **UI refresh** – the Training Configurator now surfaces cluster/billing metadata, Job Monitor shows cluster + billing sources, Settings has working radio controls for default clusters & notification toggles, and the Billing tab embeds Stripe Elements for card management.

 ## Getting Started
 Follow the quick-starts below to run locally or with Docker.
 Infrastructure (Cognito, S3, networking, certificates, etc.) now lives in a separate repo—pull the necessary values from that stack.